-year AF ginning in the second year of the employment contract, for each year that the Program's single s at the level required by Paragraph 4.2.c.8, the University shall pay the Employee, as additional comper nsat ion, a total maximum amount of \$ per fiscal year for the Program's achievement of the fo ollov ving: Δth letic Performance: a.
-For winning or tying the Conference Regular Season Championship: \$ For winning the Conference Tournament Championship: \$ C. For receiving the Conference Coach of the Year Award or Co-Coach of the Year Award: ' d.
+Beginning in the second year of the employment contract, for each year that the Program's single year APR is at the level required by Paragraph 4.2.c.8, the University shall pay the Employee, as additional compensation, a total maximum amount of \$\\\\\ per fiscal year for the Program's achievement of the following: Athletic Performance: a.
+For winning or tying the Conference Regular Season Championship: \$ . . b.
+For winning the Conference Tournament Championship: \$ c.
+For receiving the Conference Coach of the Year Award or Co-Coach of the Year Award: d.
 In the NCAA Tournament: i.
-For the team advancing in each round: \$ ii.
+For the team advancing in each round: \$\\\\\. ii.
 For the team playing in the Final Four: \$ iii.
-For the team winning the NCAA Championship: \$ In the NIT Post Season Tournament: €. i.
-For the team advancing in each round: \$ ii.
+For the team winning the NCAA Championship: \$ ... e.
+In the NIT Post Season Tournament: i.
+For the team advancing in each round: \$\\\\\. ii.
 For the team playing in the Final Four: \$ iii.
 For the team winning the NIT Championship: \$ f.
-Not more than \$, as determined by the Athletic Director with the approval of the President for participation in other post season tournaments.
-Th Athletic Defermance Deument shall not be corned and neverble unless the Degram's single
+Not more than \$\\\\\, as determined by the Athletic Director with the approval of the President for participation in other post season tournaments.

 The Athletic Performance Payment shall not be earned and payable unless the Program's single year APR is achieved and maintained at the minimum level set forth above for the immediately preceding academic year.
-In the event Employee earns the Athletic Performance Payment but Employee's employment is terminated on or before of that year, whether: (i) by University for cause pursuant to Article 6.1.c and d; or (ii) by Employee for the Employee's convenience pursuant to Article 6.2, Employee shall forfeit the Athletic Performance Payment.
+In the event Employee earns the Athletic Performance Payment but Employee's employment is terminated on or before \\\\\\ of that year, whether: (i) by University for cause pursuant to Article 6.1.c and d; or (ii) by Employee for the Employee's convenience pursuant to Article 6.2, Employee shall forfeit the Athletic Performance Payment.